2021-2022 budget process

 How has COVID-19 impacted budget decisions?

-During these challenging times, Bellevue Utilities has worked hard to keep costs as low as possible while maintaining service quality.
+During these challenging times, Bellevue Utilities worked hard to keep costs as low as possible while maintaining service quality.
 When setting the 2021-2022 budget and rates, we worked to minimize rate impacts for all cost areas we can control.
 There is no rate increase for local utility operations, and we have reduced planned capital investments for this two-year period.
 The rate increases are primarily to cover cost increases from external agencies that we can’t change or control.

 2021-2022 budget and budget drivers